open-data-standards/data-schemas/schemas/Service_Connect.md

 ## Neighborhood / District Geospatial Data

-The 311 App requires a Shapefile that corresponds to the `neighborhood_district` field.
+The Service Connect App requires a Shapefile that corresponds to the `neighborhood_district` field.